scrapfly/fingerprint-generator/README.md

 Values passed to the Generator object will be inherited when calling Generator.generate()

 Parameters:
-    constraints_dict (dict, optional): Constraints for the network, passed as a dictionary. window_bounds (WindowBounds, optional): Constrain the output window size. strict (bool, optional): Whether to raise an exception if the constraints are too strict. flatten (bool, optional): Whether to flatten the output dictionary target (Optional[Union[str, StrContainer]]): Only generate specific value(s) **constraints: Constraints for the network.
+    conditions (dict, optional): Conditions for the generated fingerprint. window_bounds (WindowBounds, optional): Constrain the output window size. strict (bool, optional): Whether to raise an exception if the conditions are too strict. flatten (bool, optional): Whether to flatten the output dictionary target (Optional[Union[str, StrContainer]]): Only generate specific value(s) **conditions_kwargs: Conditions for the generated fingerprint (passed as kwargs)
 ```

 </details>